ElianaArjona/Watson-ML-Covid-Symptons/README.md

 This is a test-site that predicts de posible that a covid test result its true

 ## Frontend
-The front is base on HTML and CSS
+ - The frontend is base on HTML and CSS

 ## Backend
  - Base on python using Flask Framework